 Hasselback Potatoes are fantastic and a very simple way to turn regular potatoes from dull to delish.
-With just the assistance of a knife, some butter and breadcrumbs, you have a side dish that’s not only very pretty in all its hominess, but also super tasty.
+With just the assistance of a knife, some butter and breadcrumbs, you have a side dish that’s not only very pretty in all its hominess, but also deliciously tasty.

 A few hours later, a very young Kalle Bergman is dozing off on the couch after dinner, as the evening continues in the open kitchen.
-The grown ups are speaking.
+The grown-ups are speaking.
 Arguing.
 Laughing.
 Cheering.
 I’m not disturbed by it, slowly rocked to sleep by the murmuring.

 To me Hasselback Potatoes, along with a few other dishes, are a lost symbol of my childhood.
 A more innocent time.
 But it disappeared for some reason, both from dinner tables and restaurant menus.
 Exactly when and why, I don’t know, but probably something new and trendy got in the way of it.
 My parents’ generation grew tired of it, and the generation that followed never really discovered it.
-Today it leads a very marginal life.